Ikoyi: Modern history

 One of the main attractions in Ikoyi is Awolowo Road, which is a high street lined with upscale shops and boutiques.
 Due to its proximity to Victoria Island and Lagos Island, much of Lagos's business tourism is centred on Ikoyi, which has a mix of excellent 4-star hotels.

 Owing to recent unrest in the Niger Delta, several oil companies have moved their expatriate staff to Ikoyi.
 The area is now home to several large luxury apartments, estates, and upscale office developments.
 Lagos Preparatory School (13+), regarded as Africa's most highly accredited British School, is located in Ikoyi.

-Collapse
+November 2021 building collapse

-On November 1, 2021, a 21-storey building on Gerrard Road collapsed during its construction, killing several workers.
+On 2 November 2021, a 21-storey building on Gerrard Road collapsed during its construction, killing several workers and the building's owner/developer.

 Economy and sites

+The Greenhouse Premium City Club, exclusive club home to an outdoor terrace lounge, adult and kids pools, a pool bar, cabanas, indoor sports bar with top chefs.

 Google Nigeria is headquartered in Ikoyi.

 The Lagos Jet Ski Riders Club, an elite club for the wealthiest of Nigerians is located in Ikoyi.